-Easton-Brooks' research is centered on equity in education and he is instrumental in introducing the concept of "ethnic matching" to the field of education, which has promoted developing a more diverse educator workforce.
-His world-renowned work includes a book, "Ethnic Matching: Academic Success of Students of Color," (Rowman & Littlefield).
+Easton-Brooks' research is centered on equity in education, and he is instrumental in introducing the concept of "ethnic matching" to the field of education, which has promoted developing a more diverse educator workforce.
+His world-renowned work includes a book, "Ethnic Matching: Academic Success of Students of Color," (Rowman & Littlefield), winner of the 2019 Phillip C. Chinn Book of the Year by the National Association of Multicultural Education (NAME).
+His collective work in Higher Education led to the 2020 Neuner Award for Excellence in Professional-Scholarly Publication by the American Association of University Administrators (AAUA) for his co-author article, The Crises Are Coming: Social Media Challenges Facing Higher Education Leadership, published in the Journal of Higher Education Management.
 In addition, he has served as a section editor on "The Handbook of Teachers of Color" through the American Educational Research Association (AERA).
 He also serves on the editorial board for Urban Education.

 Easton-Brooks earned his Ph.D. in Educational Leadership and Innovation from the University of Colorado at Denver.
 He also earned his master's degree in Early Childhood Special Education with an emphasis on multicultural family studies from the University of Colorado at Denver.
 Easton-Brooks and his wife, Lori, are the parents of three energetic, yet amazing boys.

 - Mitchell, S. & Easton-Brooks, D. (2023).
 Black faculty serving Black students during Covid-19: reflections on impact, experiences, and best practices in higher education.
 Special Issue of JNE, Black Education Matters: Promoting Post-Pandemic Excellence in Black Education.